 The Genetics Society organises a wide-ranging programme of scientific meetings covering all areas of genetics.
 It co-owns and manages some of the leading academic journals in the field, publishes a newsletter twice a year and represents the interests and opinions of the genetics community to governments and other public institutions.
 It also recognises significant scientific achievements by both leading and younger geneticists via the award of medals and prize lectureships.

-The Society has links with a number of other learned societies with overlapping interests in, for example Human Genetics, Call Biology and Developmental Biology, and hold occasional joint meetings with them.
+The Society has links with a number of other learned societies with overlapping interests in, for example Human Genetics, Cell Biology and Developmental Biology, and holds occasional joint meetings with them.

 Other pages in the About section that you may be interested in: